Highlights from the Ratings and Financial Report for Keurig Dr Pepper Inc. (KDP)

 Goldman gave a rating of “Neutral” to KDP, setting the target price at $37 in the report published on September 27th of the current year.

-During the last 5 trading sessions, KDP rose by +1.04%, which changed the moving average for the period of 200-days by +1.01% in comparison to the 20-day moving average, which settled at $37.85.
-In addition, Keurig Dr Pepper Inc. saw 5.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KDP fell by -6.50%, which changed the moving average for the period of 200-days by -2.97% in comparison to the 20-day moving average, which settled at $37.84.
+In addition, Keurig Dr Pepper Inc. saw 0.33% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading